 Proposals to take health coverage away from Medicaid enrollees who do not work a set number of hours do not reflect the realities of today's low-wage jobs.
 For example, seasonal workers may have a period of time each year when they are not working enough hours to meet a work requirement and as a result will churn on and off the program during that time of year.
 Or, some may have a reduction in their work hours at the last minute and therefore not meet the minimum numbers of hours needed to retain Medicaid.
-Many low-wage jobs are subject to last-minute scheduling, meaning that workers do not have advance notice of how many hours they will be able to work.20 This not only jeopardizes their health coverage if Medicaid has a work requirement but also makes it challenging to hold a second job.
+Many low-wage jobs are subject to last-minute scheduling, meaning that workers do not have advance notice of how many hours they will be able to work.23 This not only jeopardizes their health coverage if Medicaid has a work requirement but also makes it challenging to hold a second job.
 If you are constantly at the whim of random scheduling at your primary job, you will never know when you will be available to work at a second job.

 Alabama's proposal to require 35 hours of work per week throughout the entire year for some families is incredibly blind to the reality of low-wage work.
 An analysis by the Urban Institute found that Kentucky's proposal to take away health care from individuals who do not work a set number of hours does not align with the reality of some working enrollees' lives.
-Urban found that an estimated 13 percent of nondisabled, nonelderly working Medicaid enrollees who do not appear to qualify for a student or caregiver exemption in Kentucky's Medicaid program could be at risk of losing Medicaid coverage at some point in the year under the work requirements because, despite working 960 hours a year, they may not work consistently enough throughout the year to comply with the waiver.
-In Alabama, this dynamic will be exacerbated for families subject to the 35-hour threshold year-round.
-The waiver language assumes that people will be able to find steady employment with near full-time hours, and this simply is not the reality of many jobs in America.
+Urban found that an estimated 13 percent of nondisabled, nonelderly working Medicaid enrollees who do not appear to qualify for a student or caregiver exemption in Kentucky's Medicaid program could be at risk of losing Medicaid coverage at some point in the year under the work requirements because, despite working 960 hours a year, they may not work consistently enough throughout the year to comply with the waiver.24 In Alabama, this dynamic will be exacerbated because the state is proposing to require many parents to work 35-hours per week, not the 20 hours required in other states that have requested such waivers.
+The waiver language assumes that people will be able to find steady employment with near full-time hours, and this simply is not the reality of many jobs in Alabama.
+As the state of Alabama's Department of Human Resources explained in a report regarding TANF recipients, "Most of Alabama is very rural....
+The limited number of employers in most of the small counties makes it difficult to participate in job search activities for an average of 30 hours per week for the entire month and for clients to find employment that equals 30 or more hours per week.
+Most employment is part-time."25

 Alabama attempts to justify their waiver by pointing to data showing a growing Medicaid caseload for the waiver's target population and suggesting that does not align with the state's historically low unemployment rate.
 CLASP counters that the growing number of extremely low-income parents eligible for Medicaid during a time of record unemployment shows that job opportunities are not equally spread across the socio-economic spectrum and that many low-income families are not benefitting from Alabama's employment opportunities.
+For instance, while Alabama's overall unemployment rate has declined since 2010, workers of color and their families are disproportionately being left behind; the unemployment rate for African American workers is (10.7 percent) is twice that of White workers (4.6 percent).
 Attempting to force people to obtain a job by threatening their health insurance will not engage people in a meaningful way.